pnpm/pnpm.io/docs/workspaces.md

 Advantages of this option:

 * every dependency is a singleton
-* faster installations in a multi-package repository
+* faster installations in a monorepo
 * fewer changes in code reviews

 **NOTE:** even though all the dependencies will be hard linked into the root `node_modules`, packages will have access only to those dependencies